IvanZ505/runb-notes/docs/cog-sci/cog-sci.md

 #### Bottom-Up Processing
 - Information flowing from the senses to perception.
+- Data driven, you have no idea what you are looking at and let your senses do the work.

 #### Top-Down Processing
 - Information flowing from world knowledge to perception.

-You know what things should look like so you can fill in the gaps.
+- You know what things should look like so you can fill in the gaps.

 #### Modal Completion